wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 }
 ```

-Lets refresh the page and check whether that works.
+Refresh the page and check whether that works.

 ![](@attachment/Clipboard_2020-05-26-15-36-44.png) 26:44